April 28, 2021

 We’ve got five reasons (both practical & romantic) to have a first look before the ceremony, as well as a few reasons when a first look may not be appropriate.

 ^ First Look at the Hotel Valley Ho, Scottsdale, Arizona

 It’s a good reason to include a first look if the idea of being the center of attention makes you anxious, you don’t like big gatherings or you become nervous easily.

 It’s difficult to know (until the day of) how nervous you’ll be and how you’ll feel until the day of.
 More frequently than not, it’s the groom who is most nervous on wedding day.

 Whatever the case may be, once you see each other, those butterflies will subside.

 You’ll both be in a much relaxed and ready for the ceremony.

 You won’t have much opportunity to embrace or chat if the first time you see each other during the ceremony.

 You’ll have to wait until after the ceremony to hear the reaction of your spouse and to share your own thoughts.
 And after 30 minutes of the ceremony, the reaction isn’t the same as that initial first glance.

-During the first look, the photographer will capture all the emotions as you embrace, interact and chat all right in that moment.
+During the first look, your phoenix wedding photographer will capture all the emotions as you embrace, interact and chat all right in that moment.
 Soak it in, the rest of the day could be a whirlwind!